jmreidy/clj-orchestrate/README.md

 (orch/stop-client client)
 ```

+###Channels
+The underlying Orchestrate Java client makes every request in the form of a Future, and provides
+a callback-based solution for processing results and errors.
+Instead of using callbacks
+or relying on the derefing of futures, clj-orchestrate functions all take two channels - a success
+channel and an error channel.
+In all cases, Orchestrate calls will be performed in a non-blocking
+manner, with the result (or error) passed to the supplied channels.

 ###Handling results
 Java result objects are passed back from the Java client to the success and error channels.
 While it's possble that you may want to work with these Java objects directly, a number